abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 factors and when we don’t have significant amounts of time for intense, long periods of formal sitting meditation, the work we do with the other factors of the Eightfold Path forms that firm foundation, making it a broad base of practice.
-To begin with, we have to have right view, starting with the knowledge that the actions we take in body, speech, and mind all have an effect in firming up that foundation and establishing peace of mind.
-How we go through the day—the mindfulness we have when walking, doing dishes, working outside, working in the office and the attention we bring to what we’re doing, even though it is quite active and engaged—is helping to form that firm foundation.
+To begin with, we have to have right view, which starts with the knowledge that the actions we take in body, speech, and mind all have an effect in firming up that foundation and establishing peace within the mind.
+How we act throughout the day—the mindfulness we have when walking, doing dishes, working outside, working in the office and the attention we bring to what we’re doing, even though it is quite active and engaged—helps to form that firm foundation.

-When we skillfully practice the Dhamma all of those factors work closely together and act as a base for that type of collectedness of mind.
+When we skillfully practice the Dhamma, all of those factors work closely together and act as a base for that type of collectedness of mind.
 It’s not a forced activity.
-We engage throughout the day with all of the other aspects of the Noble Eightfold Path to have more ability to enter into a quiet, collected, enjoyable, peaceful state of mind.
+We engage throughout the day with all the other aspects of the Noble Eightfold Path to have more ability to enter into a quiet, collected, enjoyable, peaceful state of mind.
 This concentration is not a result of having to go into sensory deprivation or exclusion of all experiences so we have a few moments of peace.
-That’s not the kind of samādhi that is going to be stable, long-lasting or even enjoyable.
+That’s not the kind of samādhi that is going to be stable, long-lasting, or even enjoyable.
 When we go through periods of practice that don’t seem very fruitful or when we feel our minds will never settle down, we can bring to mind that the sitting practice and development of